awslabs/graphstorm/docs/source/advanced/own-models.rst

                 h = self.gcs[i](G, h)
             return self.out(h[out_key])

 The original HGT model implement uses full-graph training and inference mode.
-Its ``forward()`` function takes a DGL graph, `G` and the to-be predicted node type, `out_key` as input arguments.
+Its ``forward()`` function takes a DGL graph, ``G`` and the to-be predicted node type, ``out_key``, as input arguments.

-As the :ref:`Prerequisites <use-own-models-prerequisites>` required, we revise this model to use mini-batch training and inference mode as shown below.
+As the :ref:`Prerequisites <use-own-models-prerequisites>` required, we first revise this model to use mini-batch training and inference mode as shown below.

 .. code-block:: python